oceanprotocol-archive/mantaray/README.md

 This repository holds

-The recommended configuration is `./start_ocean.sh --latest --no-pleuston --local-parity-node`
+The recommended configuration is `./start_ocean.sh --latest --local-parity-node`

 This will run the following components:
  - Backend database: `mongo`